brunoskonrad/call-of-the-netherdeep/places/Ank'Harel/Step Aside.md

 type: inn
 name: Step Aside
 location: Ank'Harel
-summary: Tavern/Inn where the party is being hosted.
+summary: Tavern/Inn where the party stayed the first week.
 Located in the Circle Walk.
 ---

 #place #ankharel